microsoft/botframework-solutions/docs/site/_docs/howto/virtual-assistant/testing.md

 category: How To
 subcategory: Virtual Assistant
 language: csharp javascript
-title: Testing your assistant
+title: Test the Virtual Assistant
-order: 1
+order: 4
 ---

 # Testing the Virtual Assistant